Wall Street buys the dip as investors bet on stimulus

 (Reuters) - Wall Street surged on Monday as investors hunted for bargains following reassurances by central banks that they stood ready to counter the economic impact from the coronavirus following last week’s steep sell-off.

-The S&P 500 was on track for its best one-day gain in over a year.
+The S&P 500 was on track for its best one-day gain since August.
 That followed the U.S. stock market’s worst week since the 2008 financial crisis, sinking into correction territory on Thursday due to fears of a recession resulting from the epidemic.

 Bank of Japan Governor Haruhiko Kuroda said on Monday that Japan’s central bank would take necessary steps to stabilize financial markets.
 That followed a similar move by Fed Chair Jerome Powell last Friday.